VBog/Bg-Bible-References/readme.txt

 In version 2.0, when you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).
 Bible E-books are taken from the site patriarchia.ru and now comes with the plugin.
 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
+To read Bible files used PHP-functions cURL or file_get_contents() or fopen().
+Plugin tries to read Bible files with one of this methods in the order listed.
+To do the reading faster, disable unnecessary methods in settings - you need one only.
+Warning: Some methods may not be available on your server.
 If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
 Warning: you can have problem with ajax-requests limiting on the server.

 Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.